-Question Answer Mar 1(b) Advantages Disadvantages Observation in other cafes Gathers information about customer preferences by secretly observing their behaviour in cafes - which may be more accurate than asking them which products they like - reducing wasted ingredients - which lowers costs.
+Question Answer Marks 1(b) Advantages Disadvantages Observation in other cafes Gathers information about customer preferences by secretly observing their behaviour in cafes - which may be more accurate than asking them which products they like - reducing wasted ingredients - which lowers costs.
 Can be used to check the type of products sold in other cafes - to help decide the range of cakes to sell to help them to be competitive - increasing market share.
 Can be very expensive and time-consuming - as may need to use trained researchers or the results will be less accurate.
 It is very difficult to understand the reasons behind the choices made by customers when buying desserts - making the information less useful to TT - could lead to wrong decision-making.
-Recommendation to find out what their caprices they charge for in TT decide which prodused and make the cafe more It will be difficult to put a people in the area of the and observation will on customer behaviour and customers may like in the cafe is to be located.
-Focus groups are the bettey will allow detailed about potential customers and will be more accurated accurates will be most successed.
-Observation will be the because it is likely to be desserts customers present and will be the desserts customers present and make the cause it is likely to be desserts customers present and make the cafe more accurates the control of the capter of the cap r and are a lower cost way afes are selling and what ace cream.
-This can help cts to sell in the new cafe re likely to be successful. together focus groups of all location for the new cafe ally help to identify current and may not represent what the new area where the rest method to use because opinions to be gathered ers from the new location ate when deciding which acessful in the new cafe.
+Recommendation to find out what their caprices they charge for in TT decide which produce and make the cafe more It will be difficult to put people in the area of the and observation will on customer behaviour and customers may like in the cafe is to be located.
+Focus groups are the bettey will allow detailed about potential custom and will be more accurates will be most successed.
+Observation will be the because it is likely to be desserts customers preserved. r and are a lower cost way afes are selling and what ace cream.
+This can help cts to sell in the new cafe re likely to be successful. together focus groups of the location for the new cafe ally help to identify current and may not represent what the new area where the copinions to be gathered ers from the new location ate when deciding which acessful in the new cafe.